svviz/svviz/docs/index.rst

 Citation
 --------

-A preprint manuscript describing svviz is `available on bioRxiv <http://dx.doi.org/10.1101/016063>`_:
+svviz has been `published in Bioinformatics <http://dx.doi.org/10.1093/bioinformatics/btv478>`_.
+If you found svviz useful for your research, please cite svviz as follows:

-Spies N, Zook JM, Salit M, Sidow A. svviz: a read viewer for validating structural variants. bioRxiv doi:10.1101/016063.
+Spies N, Zook JM, Salit M, Sidow A. 2015. svviz: a read viewer for validating structural variants.
+Bioinformatics doi:bioinformatics/btv478.

 svviz was developed by `Noah Spies <http://stanford.edu/~nspies/>`_, a member of the `Sidow lab <http://mendel.stanford.edu/SidowLab/index.html>`_ at Stanford and part of the `Joint Initiative for Metrology in Biology (JIMB) <http://jimb.stanford.edu/>`_.
 Funding was provided by the `National Institute of Standards and Technology (NIST) <http://www.nist.gov>`_.